esm7/obsidian-vimrc-support/README.md

 First and foremost, make sure you have the Obsidian Vim key bindings turned on -- see Editor -> Vim key bindings.

-Now to keep some of your Vim settings permanent, install this plugin and put a file named `.obsidian.vimrc` in your vault root.
+Now to keep some of your Vim settings permanent, install this plugin and put a file named `.obsidian.vimrc` in your vault root (*not* inside the `.obsidian` directory).
 If you're using multiple vaults, you'll need this file on each one.

 **For iOS/iPadOS users**, it's highly recommended to set "Paste from Other Apps" of Obsidian to Allow, so there won't be annoying popups.